Do you need to know how to create a DMARC record?

 Let’s log in and add that DMARC record next.

-In this step, we’re going to edit the DNS for your domain.
 DNS is a set of instructions that tell servers where to find your site content, email mailbox, and more.
+To edit your DNS, you (or the domain owner) need to log in to the provider handling the DNS zone for your domain.

 - Your web hosting control panel: If you purchased your domain and hosting as a package, your DNS is probably handled by your web hosting company.
 You’ll want to log into your hosting control panel and look for a menu called DNS or DNS Zone.

-- Your domain registrar: If you purchased your domain by itself, the DNS is probably managed by the company you bought it from.
+- Your DNS registrar: If you purchased your domain by itself, the DNS is probably managed by the company you bought it from.

 - Your CDN provider: If you’re using a CDN like Cloudflare, your DNS records will be hosted within the CDN settings.

-Assuming you don’t, let’s move on and add a DMARC record.
+Assuming you don’t, let’s move on and add a DMARC TXT record.

 In the Name field, type